GregS1t/marstimeconverter/README.md

 ### 4.1.
 Prerequisites

-Since MarsConverter has been developped in the same time as some other functions to analyse seismic signals from Mars, it is still dependant from obspy project.
+Since MarsTimeConverter has been developped in the same time as some other functions to analyse seismic signals from Mars, it is still dependant from obspy project.
 So, you need to install it before using MarsConverter

 To install obspy : [https://github.com/obspy/obspy/wiki/Installation-via-Anaconda)](https://github.com/obspy/obspy/wiki/Installation-via-Anaconda)

-### 4.2 MarsConverter
+### 4.2 MarsTimeConverter

 You can either direclty **copy the files** wherever you want or **you can clone** this repository on your computer to keep an active link and get updates if any, in